 CH2M Hill is an "engineer-procure-construct" company offering a wide range of services to industries and governments.
-It is based in Englewood, Colorado and, according to the company's website, has locations in 122 countries and 28,000 employees.
+According to its annual report, the company is based in Englewood, Colorado and has approximately 25,000 employees worldwide.
 Although CH2M Hill promotes its image by advertising its government contracts in Iraq and in New Orleans after Hurricane Katrina, it is heavily focused on privatizing public infrastructure and waste systems for local and state governments.
 It has been criticized for its "contract cities" or "outsourced cities" and its expansive model of privatization of government services.
-For the 12 months ended December 31, 2012, the company's total revenue was $6.2 billion, and its net income was $93 million.
+For the 12 months ended December 31, 2014, the company's total revenue was $5.14 billion, and its net income was a loss of $181.5 million.

 BUSINESS MODEL: CH2M Hill works on a range of projects, from water treatment (sewage sludge) and pollution abatement, in addition to city infrastructure design and energy system management.
 CH2M Hill has three main divisions: "Water, Energy & Facilities," "Government, Environment & Infrastructure," and "International."
 The two domestic divisions divide up the services CH2M Hill provides for both governments and private clients.

 - Energy, Water and Facilities: This division consists of services including energy management, water supply decontamination and decommissioning.

 - Government, Environment & Infrastructure This division consists of services including constructing public buildings like airports, consulting for urban planning, and running local governments such as those in its contract government program.

 - International: CH2M Hill has been involved in a variety of international projects, including developments in Saudi Arabia, and was one of the major contractors for the 2012 Olympics.